tr7zw/Item-NBT-API/wiki/Using-the-NBT-API.md

 DataFixerUtil.fixUpItemData(nbt, DataFixerUtil.VERSION1_12_2, DataFixerUtil.VERSION1_20_6);
 ```

-You can also use `DataFixerUtil.getCurrentVersion()` to update the data to whatever version the server s running.
+You can also use ``DataFixerUtil.getCurrentVersion()`` to update the data to whatever version the server is running.